Citation, DOI, disclosures and article data

-Osteomyelitis (plural: osteomyelitides) refers to inflammation of bone that is almost always due to infection, typically bacterial.
+Osteomyelitis (plural: osteomyelitides) refers to infection of bone involving the medullary cavity that is typically bacterial 21.
 This article primarily deals with pyogenic osteomyelitis, which may be acute or chronic.

 Other non-pyogenic causes of osteomyelitis are discussed separately:

-In most instances, osteomyelitis results from haematogenous spread, although direct extension from trauma and/or ulcers is relatively common (especially in the feet of diabetic patients).
+In most instances, osteomyelitis results from hematogenous spread, although direct extension from trauma and/or ulcers is relatively common (especially in the feet of diabetic patients).

 In the initial stages of infection, bacteria multiply, triggering a localized inflammatory reaction that results in localized cell death.
 With time, the infection becomes demarcated by a rim of granulation tissue and new bone deposition.

-- Pseudomonas spp.: IVDU and genitourinary tract infection
+Pseudomonas spp.: intravenous drug use and genitourinary tract infection

-- Klebsiella spp.: IVDU and genitourinary tract infection
+Klebsiella spp.: intravenous drug use and genitourinary tract infection

 Frequency by location, in descending order 18: